 The Path to Drawdown: Solar PV Manufacturing

-The largest source of this clean energy is the sun (barring advances in nuclear fusion).
+The biggest source of this clean energy is the sun (barring advances in nuclear fusion).
 Photovoltaic or PV solar panels (the kind you see on rooftops) have emerged as the predominant way of capturing the sun's energy and converting it into electricity.

 - 720 TWh of solar electricity generated in 2019